Flag of the European Union EU Clinical Trials Register Help

 End point description

 Normalized uGAG was divided by the upper limit of normal for age (uGAG/ULN), where the ULN for uGAG was obtained from Mayo Clinic.
 The Efficacy Set is defined as all prospective participants who had a baseline and at least 1 post-baseline efficacy assessment.
 Number analyzed (n) is the number of participants with data available for analysis for this outcome measure at the end-of-study.
 9999 denotes Standard Deviation (SD) was not estimable for a single participant.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all prospective participants in the Efficacy Set in this study.

 End point type